astarafar/almalinux/how-to/system_hardening.md

     * 9090/tcp (`cockpit`)
     * 546/udp (`dhcpv6-client`)

-        > Note: this port is only open to IPv6 peers on the same subnet, and is not reachable by Internet hosts or hosts on other subnets.
+        > :information_source: This port is only open to IPv6 peers on the same subnet, and is not reachable by Internet hosts or hosts on other subnets.
 * Pertinent `sshd` configuration elements (`/etc/ssh/sshd_config`):
     * `PermitRootLogin yes`
     * `PasswordAuthentication yes`